Anxiety After Mushroom Trip – One Year Later

 Can shrooms cause permanent anxiety?

-Magic mushrooms themselves do not cause anxiety.
+Most likely, magic mushrooms themselves do not directly cause anxiety.
 They can, however, bring feelings, fears and memories to the surface that may be deeply unsettling.

 Tough trips can be a portal to deep understanding but they require a lot of work, post-trip integration and willingness to face your shadow.

-If you experience anxiety after a bad trip, the best way to overcome it is by finding meaning in it.
+If you experience anxiety after a bad trip, part of overcoming it is finding meaning in it.

 I suggest you take some time to reflect on questions such as: